MakisPoulianidis/ExData_Plotting1/README.md

 The scripts are part of the first course project of the Coursera Exploratory Data Analysis course.

+# Running the scripts:
+- copy the script "plot1.R"/"plot2.R"/"plot3.R"/"plot4.R" to any folder
+- load the script using "source("plot1.R")"/"source("plot2.R")"/etc.
+- run the script using "plot1()"/"plot2()"/"plot3()"/"plot4()"
+- The outputfiles (plot1.png/plot2.png/plot3.png/plot4.png) can be found in the R working directory.

+# General functions
-All scripts perform some generic tasks
+All scripts perform some generic tasks and have the following in common:
 - create a workdirectory if it does not yet exist (./ExData_Plotting1)
 - create a data directory if it does not yet exist (./dataEPC)
 - download the raw data to the data directory if it does not yet exist